 At Nu Flow Phoenix, we know that plumbing isn’t always straight forward.
-Due to our years of experience, we have answered many of customer’s questions regarding their plumbing system.
-Below are just a few of some of the common questions that we are asked on a regular basis.
+Due to our years of experience, we have answered many of our customers' questions regarding their plumbing system.
+Below are just a few of the common questions that we are asked on a regular basis.
 If you have any more questions, never hesitate to contact us to see how we can help.

 Why are my water bills so high?

 If you are noticing unusually high water bills that aren’t related to use, it may be because you have a leak in your pipelines.
 A leak can be caused by many reasons such as a clog, tree root intrusion, or simple age and weakening.
 If you have a leak, a professional at NuFlow can easily locate it and recommend a repair using our trenchless technology.